thombruce/util/docs/content/calculator.md

 The UI was modeled after the iOS Calculator app.

-If you need precision... _find another calculator!_ This little widget currently returns with floating point precision errors for operations using decimals.
+If you need algebraic operations... _find another calculator!_ This little widget currently evaluates operations in the order you enter them.